itatipaul/vpn-launcher/README.md

 - One-click connect and disconnect from the desktop
 - Supports **OpenVPN** (`.ovpn`) and **WireGuard** (`.conf`) profiles
 - Loads all profiles from a folder automatically — each tagged `[ovpn]` or `[wg]`
+- **Profile import via drag and drop** — drag `.ovpn` / `.conf` files directly onto the profile list to copy them into your profiles folder instantly (`tkinterdnd2` required)
+- **Live upload / download stats** — RX and TX counters update every second while a tunnel is active, reading directly from `/proc/net/dev`
+- **Auto-reload on folder change** — profile list refreshes automatically when files are added or removed from the watched folder (no manual [reload] needed)
 - Live colour-coded OpenVPN log inside the app
 - Shows tunnel IP, connection status, and session uptime
 - Search box to filter profiles by name